Irrational-Encoding-Wizardry/guide.encode.moe/encoding/preparation.md

 ### Lossless or lossy?

 This is entirely dependent on you.
-Some people like the idea of having an (theoretically) perfect copy of the master audio file, don't mind the increase in size, and state that lossless is the only way to go when archiving.
+Some people like the idea of having a (theoretically) perfect copy of the master audio file, don't mind the increase in size, and state that lossless is the only way to go when archiving.
 Others prefer smaller file sizes, knowing that the difference—assuming high enough bitrate—won't be audible anyway.
 And they both have a point.

 So, do some ABX testing and decide for yourself.